Chiral differential operators: formal loop group actions and associated modules: Introduction

 Given a smooth manifold $M$, we write $C^\infty(M)$, $\T(M)$, $\Omega^n(M)$ for its spaces of smooth $\bb{C}$-valued functions, vector fields and $n$-forms.
 Also, all ordinary cohomology groups and their equivariant versions have complex coefficients.
 Given a Lie algebra $\mf{g}$ and a finite-dimensional representation $\rho:\mf{g}\rightarrow\mf{gl}(V)$, we write $\lambda_\rho$ for the invariant symmetric bilinear form on $\mf{g}$ given by $\lambda_\rho(A,B)=\Tr\rho(A)\rho(B)$.
 In particular, $\Killing$ is the Killing form.
 Square brackets $[\;]$ are used for supercommutators between operators of any parities, while curly brackets $\{\;\}$ are reserved for a different use (see \S\ref{VAoid}).
 Repeated indices are always implicitly summed over all possible values, unless a specific range is indicated. \end{subsec}

 \begin{subsec} {\bf Acknowledgements.} The author is currently supported by the ESPRC grant EP/H040692/1.
-He would like to thank Matthew Ando for a suggestion that largely motivated Theorem \ref{thm.formalLG.action}, and Dennis Gaitsgory for answering some questions about semi-infinite cohomology. \end{subsec}
+He would like to thank Matthew Ando for a suggestion that initially motivated Theorem \ref{thm.formalLG.action}, and Dennis Gaitsgory for explaining some aspects of semi-infinite cohomology.
+He would also like to thank a reviewer for pointing out some related works in the literature. \end{subsec}